T&P Station: Future plans

 The demolition of the elevated highway in 2002 opened the Lancaster Avenue area for redevelopment.
 The upper floors of the T&P station have been renovated and are available for purchase as condominiums.
 The building's facade also underwent renovation and a new parking facility was built on the south side of the building.
 The historic diner on the ground floor was renovated and converted into a bar called the T&P Tavern.
 The T&P Warehouse building has not yet been renovated and is currently vacant; in July 2007, after nearly four years of negotiations, the city of Fort Worth contracted with Dallas owner Cleopatra Investments to begin residential development, slated for completion in 2012.
 The building remains vacant as of Qtr.2, 2022.

+Trinity Metro plans to demolish and rebuild the station's commuter rail platform to accommodate the planned expansion of TEXRail to Near Southside.